-Beginning in 1987, the RBF concentrated its grantmaking on OST programs in New York City that addressed, or wished to address, youth literacy.
+Beginning in 1987, the Foundation concentrated its grantmaking on OST programs in New York City that addressed, or wished to address, youth literacy.
 Historically, OST programs have served the important function of providing a safe place for youngsters to engage in leisure activities with supportive adults.
-A growing number of such programs, responding to parents' concerns about their children's success in school, began to include educational support among their offerings and to function as a critical link for families and children between home and school.
-The RBF sought to have a long-term and substantial effect on the field of OST education.
-Therefore, our first priority was to support individual programs that make literacy education an integral part of their work, provide quality experiences for young people, and seek to evolve as learning organizations by supporting the ongoing development of participants, staff, families, and communities as learners.
-Through grants and technical assistance, the RBF sought to build programs' capacity to support the literacy development of young people.
+A growing number of such programs, responding to parents' concerns about their children's success in school, began to include educational support among their offerings and to function as a critical link between home and school.
+The Foundation sought to have a long-term and substantial effect on the field of OST education, and the first priority was to support programs that make literacy education an integral part of their work, provide quality experiences for young people, and seek to evolve as learning organizations by supporting the ongoing development of participants, staff, families, and communities as learners.
+Through grants and technical assistance, the RBF sought to build programs' capacity to support literacy development.

-We defined literacy as engagement in reading, writing, listening, and speaking in order to better understand oneself, others, and the world.
+Literacy was defined as engagement in reading, writing, listening, and speaking in order to better understand oneself, others, and the world.
 Literacy takes many forms as it develops according to principles we believed to be fundamental:

 - Becoming literate is a gradual process that begins with our first interactions with language -- spoken and written.
 As children, there is no fixed point at which we suddenly become literate.
 Instead, all of us bring our understanding of spoken language, our knowledge of the world, and our experiences in it to make sense of what we read.
 We grow in our ability to comprehend and interpret a wide range of reading materials by making appropriate choices from among the extensive repertoire of skills and strategies that develop over time.

 This description is consistent with the National Council of Teachers of English (NCTE) and the International Literacy Association (ILA) positions and guidelines on reading.
-We have adapted them to help prospective grantees understand what we mean by literacy.
+The Foundation adapted them to help prospective grantees understand what was meant by literacy.
+Additional beliefs included:

 - Literacy develops through active engagement.
-The OST programs we supported get children to do things.
+The supported OST programs got children to do things.
 Programs can get children who are stuck indoors and whose recess takes place on asphalt out into the open air of the Bronx River bank to row boats that they built or to conduct science experiments.

 - Literacy is a means to self-determination.
-The OST programs we supported are youth-centered -- youth provide leadership and take a central role in designing activities.
-Such programs can affirm adolescents' selfhood and their solidarity with others through group sharing and service projects, or bring shy preadolescents out of their "shell" by performing in a play they composed with their peers.
+The supported OST programs were youth-centered -- youth provide leadership and take a central role in designing activities.
+Such programs can affirm adolescents' selfhood and their solidarity with others through group sharing and service projects, or bring shy pre-adolescents out of their "shell" by performing in a play they composed with their peers.

 - Literacy is a fundamental part of being human in 21st century America.
-The afterschool programs we supported integrate literacy with a wide variety of kinds of activities, from sports to career exploration to the arts and beyond.
+The supported afterschool programs integrate literacy with a wide variety of activities, from sports to career exploration to the arts and beyond.
 Such integration not only engages children but also illustrates that literacy is not a set of isolated skills useful only in school.

 Quality programs reflect the communities and children they serve.
-Therefore, literacy behaviors and activities look different in every program.
-In her book, Community Counts: How Youth Matters for Youth Development, Milbrey MacLaughlin describes some youth programs, in which literacy is an integral part, that are very similar to the types of programs that the Robert Bowne Foundation funded:
+Literacy behaviors and activities look different in every program.
+In her book, Community Counts: How Youth Matters for Youth Development, Milbrey MacLaughlin describes youth programs that are very similar to the types of programs that the Foundation funded:

 ...
 An arts program asks youth to research their cultural history.
 Young painters learn a good deal of history, gain pride in their background, and gain skills in mural making.
 A dance teacher encourages her students to keep journals and often starts dance sessions by having students read their writings aloud.
 These dancers pick up habits of writing and reading while learning hip-hop or double tap.